 Production of GOOD Meat Cultured Chicken is done under food Good Manufacturing Practices (GMPs), following a rigorous food safety program.
 We follow a defined food safety plan that assures our food products are free of pathogens and foreign particles.
 We also maintain a cold chain that is controlled and monitored by us and our partners, to assure the product’s safety.
 GOOD Meat Cultured Chicken is manufactured under controlled conditions which are assured by working with organizations such as the Food Innovation and Resource Centre (FIRC) in Singapore, that has years of experience in food manufacturing.
 Our cultured chicken has undergone an extensive and thorough evaluation process by the regulatory authorities in Singapore, which included evaluation of a safety package by a panel of scientific experts.
 Our cultured chicken product and manufacturing processes were found to meet these safety requirements.
 When compared to conventional chicken, cultured chicken has much lower microbiological content because the chicken cells are grown in a safe, sterile and controlled environment.

-GOOD Meat Cultured Chicken has launched at 1880 , an establishment founded to inspire conversations that change the world.
+GOOD Meat Cultured Chicken is available for home delivery from JW Marriott Singapore South Beach's renowned Cantonese restaurant Madame Fan on the foodpanda app.
 We’re scaling our technology and pursuing regulatory approval in select countries.
-Sign up and we’ll let you know when we have landed near you.
+Sign up for updates and we’ll let you know when we have landed near you.

-Right from the start, we will be at price parity for premium chicken you’d enjoy at a restaurant.
-At 1880, our cultured chicken is USD $23, around what a guest would pay for a conventional chicken entree there.
+Right from the start, our chicken has been offered at price parity for premium chicken you’d enjoy at a high-end restaurant.
+Currently, our cultured chicken dishes are offered for $23 SGD via the foodpanda app in Singapore.